-The late 12th century keep stands on the site of the Roman fort of Brovacum but by 1269 the castle was allowed to fall into decay.
-A licence to crenelate was granted in 1309 to protect against Scottish invaders at which time the curtain walls were built.
-Left in poor condition it was rebuilt in the 16th century but its defences were destroyed in 1648 during the Civil War.
-It was restored in 1660 by Lady Clifford, who also owned Appleby, Brough, Pendragon and Skipton castles, but has since been left to decay, some stone being used for Appleby Castle.
+The early 13th century keep stands on the site of the 2nd century Roman fort of Brovacum but by 1269 the castle was allowed to fall into decay.
+A licence to crenelate was granted in 1309 to protect against Scottish invaders at which time the curtain walls and the powerful gatehouse were built.
+By 1600 it was in poor condition but it was restored in 1660 by Lady Clifford, who also owned Appleby, Brough, Pendragon and Skipton castles.
+It was left to decay in 1714, some stone and lead stipped from the roof being used for Appleby Castle.
 The earthworks of the Roman fort can still be seen.

 English Heritage open all year.